 The regional council split is especially easy to flatten by mistake.
 A territorial authority invoice may include regional council rates collected on behalf of another local authority.
 For a Wellington property, a Greater Wellington regional rates component may appear through Wellington City Council billing.
 In the Bay of Plenty, regional charges may surface through territorial billing connected to Tauranga or nearby districts.
 The extraction should preserve this as a separate "regional council rates" category, with the original line description retained, rather than folding it into a generic council total.

 Auckland Council rates invoice automation has its own variation: Auckland's scale and combined billing environment can produce several service and targeted-rate lines, while other councils may present a shorter table.
 For Auckland portfolios, keep council rates and any water, wastewater, refuse, or service-related lines distinct when they appear, because the review question may be a council charge versus a service charge rather than just the total due.
-Christchurch, Hamilton, Tauranga, Dunedin, and QLDC notices each use their own layout and wording.
-Smaller councils add the long tail.
-The point is not to build 78 templates.
-The point is to define a standard category map and let each notice feed it.
+Christchurch, Hamilton, Tauranga, Dunedin, and QLDC notices each use their own layout and wording, and smaller councils add the long tail.
+Don't build 78 templates — define one standard category map and let each notice feed it.

 A practical rates-line table might include these columns: source line description, standard category, charging authority, amount excluding GST where available, GST amount where shown, GST-inclusive amount, rating period, and recharge treatment.
 That structure lets the finance team see the council wording and the accounting category side by side.
 It also protects against a common spreadsheet failure: overwriting the evidence with a tidy label that no longer matches the PDF.